Porges/ways-to-play/src/games/tic-tac-toe/index.md

 {% imageEnd %}

-Some of the earliest known written references to Tic-Tac-Toe in English occur in Charles Babbage’s unpublished manuscript ‘Essays on the Philosophy of Analysis’ (1812–1820, now held in the British Library as Add.
+Some of the earliest known written references to Tic-Tac-Toe in English occur in Charles Babbage’s unpublished manuscript <cite>Essays on the Philosophy of Analysis</cite>
+(1812–1820, now held in the British Library as Add.
 MS&nbsp;37202), although the game is never mentioned by name.[@SourcesInRecreationalMathematics] In 1842, ‘tit-tat-to’ again occurs in his notebooks, when he conceptualizes an automaton